Gene Hoglan: Other ventures

 In 2017, Hoglan released an art collection consisting of long-exposure photography of him playing with colorful glowing drumsticks, resulting in psychedelic imagery.

 Hoglan made a guest appearance in the season 2 finale of The Eric Andre Show on Adult Swim.

+Personal life

+Hoglan is married to Dark Angel guitarist Laura Christine.
+Known for his large frame, he successfully lost around 200 lb to counter his diabetes.

 Equipment

 Gene endorses and uses Pearl Drums, Sabian cymbals, Pro-Mark sticks and Evans heads.